 EU Commission President Ursula von der Leyen wants to involve the citizens of the European Union more in important political decisions in the future.
-For this reason, she wants to propose to the 27 heads of state and government of the EU member states in the European Council that they seek the opinion of citizens' panels before submitting important legislative initiatives.
+For this reason, she wants to seek the opinion of citizens' panels before submitting important legislative initiatives.
 This was announced by von der Leyen at the closing event of the Conference on the Future of Europe on 9 May 2022 in Strasbourg.

 In doing so, the Commission President is taking up a proposal made by a randomly selected EU citizens' panel.
 The conference plenary had endorsed this proposal on 30 April 2022.
 According to this proposal, citizens' panels in the EU should be given a legally binding framework.
 The participants are to be randomly selected.
 The citizens' panels are to be composed in such a way that they reflect the EU population according to criteria such as age, gender, education and origin.
 Experts are to provide the panel participants with the information they need for their deliberations.
 If the resulting recommendations are not adopted by the EU institutions, this must be justified.

 "Democracy must update itself"

 "Democracy has not gone out of fashion, but it must update itself in order to keep improving people's lives," von der Leyen quoted David Sassoli, former President of the European Parliament, who died in January 2022.
 He had opened the EU Future Conference in May 2021.

 And I feel pride that citizens from every corner of Europe have brought to life his vision of a vibrant and modern European democracy.
 We saw it in the National Citizens' Panels, such as those held right across France.
 And we saw it in the European Citizens' Panels – from Dublin to Natolin, from Florence to Maastricht.
 It connected men and women who have never engaged with Europe before.
 Different stories, different languages, different identities; but one shared future to build on.